 Fellow Since 2006

-This profile was prepared when Madan Rai was elected to the Ashoka Fellowship in 2006.
+This description of Madan Rai's work was prepared when Madan Rai was elected to the Ashoka Fellowship in 2006.

 Madan Rai is establishing a powerful rural cash economy built on Nepal’s resources: water, people and land.
 His initiatives work directly with young people and farmers to increase agricultural productivity, create new job opportunities, and open access to domestic and international markets.

 The New Idea

 Madan is breaking the restrictions of feudalism for rural Nepalese by sparking a “green revolution.”
 Beginning with the Khotang district, he is improving agricultural productivity by providing expertise and materials that are appropriate for the local conditions.
 To help small-scale farmers successfully engage the global economy, he is helping build the basic infrastructure, such as roads, to connect them to new domestic and international markets in India and China.
 Once farmers are making more money, they will build and improve their homes and demand more services and products.
 Madan is providing targeted skills to build a local trained labor force that will be able to meet this increased local demand.
 Madan is also addressing the migration and “brain drain” issue in Nepal.
 He is giving rural youth the necessary job skills that will help them compete for better employment opportunities.
 Madan is also convincing skilled and experienced Nepalis residing in the capital or abroad to return home to their rural villages.
 He has created a pool of talent and resources in Khotang district, demonstrating what can be done throughout Nepal.